npat-efault/bundle/README.md

 ```

 This generated file can be linked to your programm allowing access to
 the embedded data.
-The bundle module (github.com/npat-efault/bundle)
+The bundle package (github.com/npat-efault/bundle)
 contains functions that help you access the data that have been
 embedded in the binary by "mkbundle".

+## Documentation

+For more information see the documentation (godoc) of the "bundle"
+package and the "mkbundle" command.
+You can also read the source of
+the example "serveb" program.

 ## Install